Automattic/jetpack/readme.txt

 	- the Mailchimp block allows your readers to easily subscribe to your Mailchimp newsletter.
 	- the Video block supports VideoPress videos if you've purchased our Premium or Professional plan.
 	- the Slideshow block allows you to insert beautiful slideshows in your posts and pages.
+	- The Business Hours blocks is useful for companies who want to display their business's Opening Hours on their site.

 **Enhancements**